 Generally, the capacity of the road network in Otago Southland is adequate, except in the Queenstown area.
 While most of the congestion in the Queenstown is confined to the state highways at present, the capacity of the network is under pressure.
+Passenger transport, in the form of coach tours, shuttle buses and courtesy coaches, plays a part in managing congestion levels in and around Queenstown and (for coaches) on SH6, SH97 and SH 94.

 Until recently, the forecasted increase in freight (which has been based on increasing visitor numbers and on anticipated population growth) has been expected to come within the capacity of SH 6, from Queenstown east to Cromwell, to handle.
 But two issues have highlighted the need to revisit this assumption.
 The first is Queenstown Airport Corporation's master planning, which has identified the desirability of a dual airport approach of a "one airport business, two complementary airports", using both Wanaka and Queenstown airports to support economic growth across Otago.
-The second is the realisation that the projections of visitor numbers currently used for transport modelling in Queenstown need to be revisited as they are probably underestimating the rate of growth in visitors6.
+The second is the realisation that the projections of visitor numbers currently used for transport modelling in Queenstown need to be revisited as they are probably underestimating the rate of growth in visitors8.